 28 teams competed, best ideas awarded

 28 teams who completed their projects through the 54-hour marathon presented their business ideas to the jury.
-Composed of Mr. Mustafa Kemal Akgül, Head of Department of Productivity Applications at the Ministry of Science and Technology; Mr. Mustafa Can Geçkiner, Turkcell Beehive; Ms. Duygu Eren, Keiretsu Forum Turkey General Manager; Mr. Bora Kocaman, Secretary-General of Adana Chamber of Industry; Prof. Dr. Selçuk Çolak, Adana Entrepreneurship Centre Coordinator; and Ms. Özlem Çavuşoğlu, UNDP Livelihoods Sector Lead, the jury made a comprehensive evaluation, then announced the winning teams and projects.
-Top three teams were awarded computers and tablets as well as crowdfunding opportunities, mentorship and networking support from Turkcell Beehive.
-The latter support would be provided to the winning ideas including TDVR which developed virtual applications for children with autism, DIA-BET which developed domestic insulin pump for diabetic individuals, and 3S7K which developed smart and eco-friendly bathing systems.
-The jury awarded tablets and laptops to the teams of Augmented Team, Aki-Tech, Data’s, Cashier, Seventh Continent and Halfman-Half Robot.
+Composed of Mr. Mustafa Kemal Akgul, Head of Department of Productivity Applications at the Ministry of Science and Technology; Mr. Mustafa Can Geckiner, Turkcell Beehive; Ms. Duygu Eren, Keiretsu Forum Turkey General Manager; Mr. Bora Kocaman, Secretary-General of Adana Chamber of Industry; Prof. Dr. Selcuk Colak, Adana Entrepreneurship Centre Coordinator; and Ms. Ozlem Cavusoglu, UNDP Livelihoods Sector Lead, the jury made a comprehensive evaluation, then announced the winning teams and projects.
+The top three teams were awarded computers and tablets as well as crowdfunding opportunities, mentorship, and networking support from Turkcell Beehive.
+The latter support would be provided to the winning ideas including TDVR which developed virtual applications for children with autism, DIA-BET which developed a domestic insulin pump for diabetic individuals, and 3S7K which developed smart and eco-friendly bathing systems.
+The jury awarded tablets and laptops to the teams of Augmented Team, Aki-Tech, Data’s, Cashier, Seventh Continent, and Halfman-Half Robot.

 Turkey Resilience Project in Response to the Syria Crisis (TRP)

-The European Union (EU) and United Nations Development Programme (UNDP) collaborate in contributing to the economic and social resilience of Syrians and host communities in Turkey, and strengthening of national and local institutions.
-The two-year project with €50m budget focuses on promoting job creation, strengthening local administration capacities and municipal services and delivering Turkish language training for adult Syrians in 11 provinces of Turkey.
+The European Union (EU) and United Nations Development Programme (UNDP) collaborate in contributing to the economic and social resilience of Syrians and host communities in Turkey and strengthening national and local institutions.
+The two-year project with €50m budget focuses on promoting job creation, strengthening local administration capacities and municipal services, and delivering Turkish language training for adult Syrians in 11 provinces of Turkey.

 Through a resilience-based, local and sustainable development perspective, the Project proposes long-term, comprehensive structural solutions to the problems arising due to the Syria crisis.
-Centred on economic integration, social cohesion, local capacity enhancement and regional development, Turkey Resilience Project in Response to the Syria Crisis (TRP) combines UNDP’s 50 years of expertise in sustainable development and EU’s financial support.
+Centered on economic integration, social cohesion, local capacity enhancement, and regional development, Turkey Resilience Project in Response to the Syria Crisis (TRP) combines UNDP’s 50 years of expertise in sustainable development and EU’s financial support.

 Turkey Resilience Project in Response to the Syria Crisis (TRP) - Job Creation Component

-The “Job Creation” Component of the Project will be executed jointly with the Ministry of Industry and Technology in cooperation with local institutions, chambers of industries, business organisations in Izmir, Adana, Hatay, Mersin, Kilis and Gaziantep, and help alleviate the pressures due to Syria crisis on local economies and labour markets.
+The “Job Creation” Component of the Project will be executed jointly with the Ministry of Industry and Technology in cooperation with local institutions, chambers of industries, business organizations in Izmir, Adana, Hatay, Mersin, Kilis, and Gaziantep, and help alleviate the pressures due to Syria crisis on local economies and labor markets.

-The primary objective of the Job Creation Component is to increase the participation of Syrians and host community members in economy; strengthen local economies through provision of training and consulting services to Syrian and Turkish companies and enterprises on entrepreneurship, innovation, production techniques, marketing, business development and business administration etc; create new jobs and livelihoods for all; and support economic integration and regional development.
+The primary objective of the Job Creation Component is to increase the participation of Syrians and host community members in the economy; strengthen local economies through the provision of training and consulting services to Syrian and Turkish companies and enterprises on entrepreneurship, innovation, production techniques, marketing, business development, and business administration, etc; create new jobs and livelihoods for all, and support economic integration and regional development.